• Skip to primary navigation

 What To Do With The Faux Feathers

-Once you start making these DIY feathers they get quite addictive.
-It’s really interesting trying out different plaids and tartans to see how these faux feathers turn out.
+Once you start making these DIY feathers, they get pretty addictive.
+Trying out different plaids and tartans is exciting to see how these faux feathers turn out.

 collection of faux DIY feathers

-I decided to display my colorful array of tartan feathers on a simple wall hanging by simply tying them to an old branch.
+I decided to display my colourful array of tartan feathers on a simple wall hanging by simply tying them to an old branch.

 Tartan DIY Feather Wall Display